 Samsung Magician 5.1

-The new Samsung Magician interface has [...]
+The new Samsung Magician interface has changed [...]

 Without a doubt, fake news has become a spotlight issue lately.
 The reason for this is because people are conned into believing news that isn’t true, but believes it is simply because many others shared the piece of fake news.
 In Google’s latest optimization attempt to deliver the highest-quality information possible, fact checking is now embedded for Google Search.